openhab/openhab-docs/developers/development/guidelines.md

 # Coding Guidelines

-The following guidelines apply to all code of the Eclipse SmartHome project.
+The following guidelines apply to all (Java) code of the openHAB project.
 They must be followed to ensure a consistent code base for easy readability and maintainability.
-Exceptions can certainly be made, but they should be discussed and approved by a project committer upfront.
+Exceptions can certainly be made, but they should be discussed and approved by a project maintainer upfront.

 Note that this list also serves as a checklist for code reviews on pull requests.
 To speed up the contribution process, we therefore advice to go through this checklist yourself before creating a pull request.